 Let’s set the stage: You have a Telecaster with a Humbucker in the neck and a Single Coil in the Bridge.
 The Humbucker needs a 500K pot to sound good, and the Single Coil needs a 250K pot to sound good.
 You only have one volume pot – how can you compromise?
 Put a Resistor From The Bridge Pickup Hot To Ground.

 How Does It Work?

 Let’s explain this using a simple formula.
-When two resistors are used in Parallel, one side of the resistor is connected to the same location.
+When two resistors are used in Parallel, one side of each resistor connects to the same location.
 For example, your Volume Pot is a resistor: 250K, 500K, these are resistance values.
-One side of the pot is a “hot”, or “input”, and one side of the pot is Ground.
-If you attach a resistor from the “Hot” of a pickup, and one leg to “ground”, you’re putting that resistor in Parallel.
+One side of the pot is a “hot,” or “input,” and one side of the pot is Ground.
+If you attach a resistor from the “Hot” of a pickup, and one leg to “ground,” you’re putting that resistor in Parallel.
 See below for the equation of using 2 Resistors in Parallel:

 As you see, if you put a 500K resistor in Parallel with a 500K pot, the Bridge Pickup will “see” a 250K pot.
 This is great for your Telecaster as it you’ll have a great sounding Neck Humbucker and a perfect-sounding Bridge Single Coil.

 The above formula works perfectly when you’re on your Neck pickup and Bridge Pickup only.
 However, when you get in the Middle Position, you’re adding yet another resistor.
 Your Neck Pickup (500K) Your Bridge Pickup (500K) and the Parallel Resistor (~470K).
 When you combine your neck and bridge using this resistor trick, the middle position will see a 163K pot, making it darker than usual.